Vince Mira: Discography

 Cash Cabin Sessions, released in 2008 by Lucky Rebel Records, is Vince Mira's first EP.
 Executive producer Chris Snell, with assistance from Cash's son, John Carter Cash, aided Mira in the release.
 The recording consists of several Johnny Cash covers, including "Blistered", "Ring of Fire", and a Spanish-language version of "Ring of Fire", as well as two of his own compositions, "Cold Hearted Woman" and "Closer".

+In June 2017 Mira released his third album “El Radio” Consisting of all original material.
+The album took Vince in a new direction musically with songs written in both Spanish and English.